tlverse/tlverse-handbook/08-tmle3mopttx.md

    from `blip1` to `blip2` when considering categorical treatment?
 What are some of the advantages of each?

-3. Look back at the results generated in section 5.7.1, and compare then to the mean under the optimal individualized treatment in section 5.6.
-Why do you think the estimate if higher under the less complex rule?
+3. Look back at the results generated in the [section on categorical treatments](#oit-eval-cat), and compare then to the mean under the optimal individualized treatment in the [section on binary treatments](#oit-eval-bin).
+Why do you think the estimate is higher under the less complex rule?
 How does the set of covariates picked by `tmle3mopttx` compare to the baseline covariates the true rule depends on?

-4. Compare the distribution of treatments assigned under the true optimal individualized treatment (section 5.6) and realistic optimal individualized treatment (section 5.7.2).
+4. Compare the distribution of treatments assigned under the true optimal individualized treatment and realistic optimal individualized treatment.
    Referring back to the data-generating distribution, why do you think the distribution of allocated treatment changed?

 5. Using the same simulation, perform a variable importance analysis using Q-learning.
 How do the results change and why?